 As for forgiving and trusting again, a woman who has been betrayed needs time to process her emotional anguish.
 Forgiveness and trust are gifts that are hers along to decide if and when to give.
 To push a woman to this stage too soon will result in stalling the grieving process.
 While she may put up the appearance of forgiveness, she will be sitting on negative feelings and distrust that will likely manifest in other ways including passive-aggressive behaviors.

 Tiffany Leeper expanded that, “Due to the addictive components of porn and the way it chemically changes the brain causing the addict to oftentimes, retreat, pull away, and express anger towards their spouse, many women instantly take this upon themselves and incorrectly assume they caused it.
 They don’t realize at first that they have to go through a grieving process for who they believed that person to be and how addiction changes someone.
-In addition, when those types of negative and destructive thought patterns are reinforced by those they are hoping neutrally will acknowledge their pain and the wrong-doing that has occurred to them, anyone can see how this would cause trauma.
-The trauma then causes physical and emotional manifestations such as: anorexia, severe depression, suicidal thoughts, and many more detriments.
 It is vital that pastoral communities especially know how to create a safe and empathetic environment for these spouses, and most importantly provide knowledgeable responses and counseling referrals to a Christian counselor who is trained in sexually addictive behaviors properly.”

 The wife of a sexually addicted spouse is vulnerable to re-traumatizing if the professional she turns to for assistance is not careful.
 As competent mental health professionals, we owe it to these women to put our biases aside and engage with them by making them feel valued, honored, and respected as children of the King.
 It is the same approach we take with their addicted husbands.

-Eddie Capparucci is a licensed Christian counselor with a private practice in Marietta, GA and is certified in the treatment of sexual and porn addiction.
+Eddie Capparucci is a licensed Christian counselor with a private practice in Highlands, NC and is certified in the treatment of sexual and porn addiction.
 Among his clients have been NFL and MLB players.
-He is the creator of the Inner Child Recovery Process for the treatment of sex/porn addiction and author of the book Going Deeper: How the Inner Child Impacts Your Sexual Addiction.
+He is the creator of the Inner Child Model for the treatment of sex/porn addiction and the author of the book Going Deeper: How the Inner Child Impacts Your Sexual Addiction.